Heartworm Disease, caused by the parasite Dirofilaria immitis

 Cats' bodies react to heartworm infestation a bit differently.
 It takes about one month longer for the larvae to develop into adults.
 The heartworms affect the respiratory system more than the heart, causing "HARD" - Heartworm Associated Respiratory Disease.
 Both the larvae and adults can cause severe inflammation.
 Additionally, the larvae may migrate to other tissues of the cat's body, such as the brain.

 The first outward signs of heartworm disease may not be apparent until a year after infection and may begin simply as a soft cough.
-He will be reluctant to exercise, and he may have a decreased appetite and weight loss.
+The dog will be reluctant to exercise, and he may have a decreased appetite and weight loss.
 His quality of life can severely diminish, and as heart failure occurs, the dog can die.
-Severity of disease depends on the number of heartworms present.
+Severity of heartworm disease in dogs depends on the number of heartworms present.

 If a dog has heartworm disease, an immature stage of the worms, called "microfilariae," will be present in 80% of individuals.
 These can be identified microscopically by your veterinarian.
 The most common blood test, however, detects certain proteins on the adult female worm.
 Another blood test detects antibodies the pet's body has made in an attempt to kill the heartworms.
-This test is most commonly used in cats.
+Both of these tests are commonly used in cats.
 If a test is positive, other confirmatory tests including x-rays, ultrasound, and additional laboratory tests are performed.

 In dogs, heartworm disease can be treated, but treatment can result in complications - sometimes fatal ones.
 The adult worms are killed by injections of arsenic-containing compounds.
 The treatment must be done carefully to avoid drug toxicity or complications resulting from the dead or dying worms.